danielj314/memory-game/README.md

 ### Media

 - All of the images used for this site were taken from [mixkit.co](https://mixkit.co/) - a site that offers free stock photos and images.
+- Background image was taken from [freepik]("https://www.freepik.com/vectors/flat-nature") (Flat nature vector created by freepik - www.freepik.com) a site that offers free stock photos and images.